Suicide rates increasing, mainly in rural parts of Kansas

 GARDEN CITY, Kan.
-(KCUR-FM/AP) – The number of suicides in Kansas has increased by more than half in recent years, particularly in the northwest rural areas of the state.
+(AP) – The number of suicides in Kansas has increased by more than half in recent years, particularly in the northwest rural areas of the state.

 According to Kansas News Service, mental health professionals say the geographical isolation of the areas, overall low population and struggling economy in rural parts of Kansas are challenges increasing suicide risk among rural communities.